SpencerHowell/spencerhowell.github.io/_posts/2019-8-10-What-I-Learned-At-My-First-Software-Engineering-Internship.md

 ### Intern at Garmin!

-Overall, I had an amazing summer interning with Garmin!
-Interns are able to learn a lot by partnering with a mentor and working on meaningful projects that will be used by customers.
-And interns receive great benefits such as provided housing, PTO, and lots of fun activities sponsored by Garmin!
+Overall, I had an amazing summer as an intern with Garmin!
+Interns are able to learn a lot through working on meaningful projects that will be used by customers, and all interns are paired with a mentor to answer any questions they might have.
+Interns also receive great benefits such as provided housing, PTO, and lots of fun activities sponsored by Garmin!

 My favorite part of the summer was being able to meet and make friends with so many other interns.
 With over 100 interns each summer, there is a community of people to hang out with and learn from!

-If you're interested in an internship with Garmin, check out the [Garmin Careers page](careers.garmin.com) to apply!
+If you're interested in an internship with Garmin, check out the [Garmin Careers page](http://careers.garmin.com) to apply!
 Feel free to reach out to me if you have any questions!

 ![Garmin Interns](/images/garmin-ambassadors.jpg)
 *Here are just some of the amazing friends I met this summer!*